 What Are the Death Benefits Provided by Workers’ Compensation?

 Families of workers who die in a workplace accident are entitled to receive two-thirds of their weekly wages for 400 weeks, or until the $150,000 threshold is reached.
 Workers’ families may also be entitled to up to $7,500 for funeral and burial expenses.
 To receive the maximum death benefit, certain conditions must be met.
-A Lawrenceville work injury lawyer can aid in obtaining these wages and benefits for the deceased worker’s family.
+A Georgia work injury lawyer can aid in obtaining these wages and benefits for the deceased worker’s family.

-Contact a Lawrenceville Work Injury Lawyer Today:
+Contact a Georgia Work Injury Lawyer Today:

 Workplace injuries occur on a daily basis and unfortunately, justice is not provided to every worker who goes through them.
-Consider calling a personal injury lawyer in Lawrenceville for a free consultation if you find yourself in a scenario where your workplace injury claim has been dismissed unfairly.
+Consider calling a personal injury lawyer in Georgia for a free consultation if you find yourself in a scenario where your workplace injury claim has been dismissed unfairly.